Shaffer Grants for Innovative Glaucoma Research

 • Determine the risk factors for glaucoma damage using systematic outcomes data.

-Core Values
+Core Values of Shaffer Grants:

 • Involve people with glaucoma in the design, implementation, and evaluation of programs.